-- 5.51 Habitats and the species they support are a main attraction for visitors to the Neighbourhood Area, and are valued by residents.
+- 5.49 Habitats and the species they support are a main attraction for visitors to the Neighbourhood Area, and are valued by residents.
 There are a number of sites of national and international importance for their ecological value within the area.
 European Sites are protected by legislation in the Conservation of Habitats and Species Regulations 2017.
 European sites in the Neighbourhood Area are the Northumbria Coast Ramsar site, the Berwickshire and Northumberland Coast SAC, the North Northumberland Dunes SAC, the Northumbria Coast SPA and the Northumberland Marine SPA.
-These areas are shown on the Designations Map that accompanies the Plan.

-- 5.52 Nationally important Sites of Special Scientific Interest (SSSI) are protected under the Wildlife and Countryside Act 1981 (as amended).
-The Northumberland Shore SSSI, which is currently in a favourable condition, is located in the Neighbourhood Area along with the following other sites;

-- Colour Heugh and Bowden Doors SSSI

-- Spindleton Heughs SSSI
+These areas are shown on the Designations Map that accompanies the Plan. - 5.50 Nationally important Sites of Special Scientific Interest (SSSI) are protected under the Wildlife and Countryside Act 1981 (as amended).
+The Northumberland Shore SSSI, which is currently in a favourable condition, is located in the Neighbourhood Area along with the following other sites; - Colour Heugh and Bowden Doors SSSI - Spindleton Heughs SSSI

 - Bradford Kames SSSI

 - Brada Hill SSSI

 - Bamburgh coast & Hills SSSI

-The Neighbourhood area also has a presence the following ancient woodlands:
+The Plan area also contains the following ancient woodlands:

-- Blagdon Dean

-- Dunnings wood

-- Bradford Dean

-- 5.53 The impact people can have on these sites, and on species that reside in or resort to the sites, particularly through recreational activity can be significant.
+- Blagdon Dean - Dunnings wood - Bradford Dean - 5.51 The impact people can have on these sites, and on species that reside in or resort to the sites, particularly through recreational activity can be significant.
 Principally, this is associated with disturbance to protected species.
 In order to address this matter, and to comply with national and international legislation protecting these areas, Northumberland County Council has created a scheme to mitigate additional impacts associated with any increase in the number of dwellings or tourist accommodation in close proximity to the protected sites.
 The Coastal Mitigation Service (CMS) has been created to provide various services, including a warden scheme, to mitigate impacts from new development.
-This requires financial contributions from any new residential development, including tourist accommodation, constructed within a zone extending 10km inland from the coast.

-5.54 Policy 15 requires contributions to the CMS from relevant development, or the provision of alternative effective mitigation measures.
+This requires financial contributions from any new residential development, including tourist accommodation, constructed within a zone extending 10km inland from the coast. - 5.52 National guidance is concerned to protect the ecology of sensitive areas and the Local Plan policies ENV 2 Biodiversity and geodiversity and Policy ENV 5 Northumberland Coast Area of Outstanding Natural Beauty provide protection and must be closely observed.
+Furthermore, the Marine Management Organisation is concerned to protect and improve the ecology of the coastal area and has produced the North East Marine Plan which is also relevant. - 5.53 Policy 12 requires contributions to the CMS from relevant development, or the provision of alternative effective mitigation measures.
 This is necessary to ensure the Neighbourhood Plan complies with legal requirements set out in the relevant Regulations.
+Detailed advice on the application of the CMS and financial contributions is contained in Appendix H4 Coastal Mitigation in the Local Plan.

-POLICY 15: PROTECTED HABITATS AND SPECIES
+POLICY 12: PROTECTED HABITATS AND SPECIES

-- To ensure that the impacts arising from increasing levels of recreational disturbance on coastal Sites of Special Scientific Interest and European Sites can be addressed, all development that will result in a net increase in the number of residential units or tourist accommodation will be required to contribute to the Coastal Mitigation Service or provide alternative mitigation of demonstrable effectiveness. - 2.
-All financial contributions required in accordance with this policy will be secured by way of a planning obligation under section 106 of the Town and Country Planning Act 1990, or any subsequent amending legislation. - 3.
+1. To ensure that the impacts arising from increasing levels of recreational disturbance on coastal Sites of Special Scientific Interest and European Sites can be addressed, all development that will result in a net increase in the number of residential units or tourist accommodation will be required to contribute to the Coastal Mitigation Service or provide alternative mitigation of demonstrable effectiveness.

+- 2. All financial contributions required in accordance with this policy will be secured by way of a planning obligation under section 106 of the Town and Country Planning Act 1990, or any subsequent amending legislation. - 3.
 Wherever biodiversity is impacted by development the proposal must secure a measurable 'net gain' for biodiversity through mitigation, restoration, and/or, as a last resort compensatory measures as necessary.